raystack/dagger/docs/concepts/basics.md

 ### Rowtime

-Rowtime is the timestamp field in your Data streams on which you can run your time windowed aggregations.
+Rowtime is the time attribute field in your Data streams on which you can run your time windowed aggregations.
 You can configure this while creating a Dagger.
+Rowtime is the one of the time definition fields in input schema on which Dagger does all time it's time-base Operations.
+Read [here](https://ci.apache.org/projects/flink/flink-docs-release-1.9/zh/dev/table/streaming/time_attributes.html) on time attributes.